 In order to be admitted to a degree program in any academic unit, applicants are also required to meet any additional standards set by the department, school, or college.
 Applicants are selected on a competitive basis and, therefore, admission is not granted to all applicants who meet only the minimum requirements.
 In addition, academic programs may have additional requirements such as portfolios, proficiency examinations, professional licensing, etc.

-All graduate applications must be accompanied by a one-time non-refundable graduate application fee ($35.00 for domestic applicants; $40.00 for international applicants).
+The current rate for the nonrefundable graduate application fee is $35.00 for domestic applicants and $40.00 for international applicants.
 Applications received without the application fee will not be processed.

 All credentials become the property of the University and will not be forwarded or returned.
 If the applicant does not enroll, credentials will be maintained in active files for 1 year, after which they will be destroyed.
 After that time, candidates must reapply for admission and submit a new set of credentials if they wish to be admitted to the Graduate College.
 Students who do not enroll for a Fall or Spring semester must apply for readmission.